 Add new 8.18.4 and 8.18.5

-8.18.4 Label and group label box
+8.18.4 Label box

 8.18.4.1 Definition

-Box Type: 'labl' Container: UserDataBox of the corresponding TrackBox, PreselectionInformationBox Mandatory: No Quantity: Zero or more
+Box Type: 'labl' Container: UserDataBox of the corresponding TrackBox, AudioObjectBox, AudioObjectSelectionBox, or PreselectionInformationBox Mandatory: No Quantity: Zero or more

-Labels provide the ability to annotate data structures in an ISOBMFF file to provide a description of the context of the element to which the label is assigned.
+Labels provide the ability to annotate data structures in an ISOBMFF file to provide a description of the context of the entity to which the label is assigned.
 Such labels may for example be used by playback clients to provide a selection choice to the user.
 The label may also be used for simple annotation in another context.

-In addition, a GroupLabel element may be added on a higher level in order to provide a summary or title of the labels collected in a group.
-An example may be that this is used in a menu in order to provide a context of the menu of the labels.

 Multiple Labels can be used to provide the textual description.
-To annotate the preselection to a multilingual audience, the annotation can be provided in a language different from that of the preselection.
+To annotate the entity to a multilingual audience, the annotation can be provided in multiple languages.

-If the is_group_label is set to a value different from zero, the label text in this box specifies a summary or title of all labels with the same label_id.
+When is_group_label is equal to 1 this indicates that the label text in this box specifies a summary or title of all labels with the same label_id.
 This may be used as the title on a selection menu containing a collection of labels.

 8.18.4.2 Syntax

-aligned(8) class LabelBox extends FullBox('labl', version=0, 0 ){ unsigned int(8) is_group_label = 0; unsigned int(16) label_id = 0; utf8string language; utf8string label; }
+aligned(8) class LabelBox extends FullBox('labl', version=0, 0 ){ unsigned int(1) is_group_label = 0; bit(7) reserved = 0; unsigned int(16) label_id = 0; utf8string language; utf8string label; }

 8.18.4.3 Semantics